stammen/SwapChainPanelCursor/README.md

 1. Run the SwapChainPanelCursor application.

 	* Move the mouse pointer over the SwapChainPanel.
-The cursor should change to an I-beam a cursor.
+The cursor should change to an I-beam cursor.

 The C# solution has 3 projects